Top 5 staycation destinations

 22nd July 2016

 Does the current exchange rate mean you’re rethinking your plans to go abroad this year?
-Or, do you just want to take advantage of the lovely sunny spell we’re having?
+Or, do you just want to take advantage of the lovely sunny spell we’re having in England?
 Either way, here are our top 5 last-minute ‘staycation’ ideas.

 1. The Lake District